simpledotorg/hearts360/README.md

 Adding data on drug stock and functioning BP devices helps round out the dashboard to make it even more useful.

+## Developers

+Refer to the [developer guide](./developer_guide.md) detailed instruction (with examples) on how to implement HEARTS360 in your own software system.

 ## License

 The generic dashboard is licensed under an MIT License.
 Please take this code and use it for your own project in any way.